-The twelve vertebrae in the thoracic spine (commonly referred to as T1-T12) each have two thoracic facet joint sets — one set on the top and one set on the bottom – which are responsible for providing the middle back with the flexibility and strength.
+The 12 vertebrae that make up the thoracic spine, commonly referred to as T1-T12, each have two facet joint sets — one set on the top and one set on the bottom — that are responsible for providing the middle back with flexibility and strength.
 These facet joints connect the surrounding vertebrae and allow them to pivot and rotate, although there is not as much movement in the thoracic spine as other areas of the spine because the vertebrae in the middle back are attached to the rib cage.

 - Trauma or other injury